romilly/start-apl/manuscript/Chapter1.md

 So far, so good.
 As you can see, the APL environment includes a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) - a Read-Evaluate-Print-Loop.

 That means that you can write code and try it out right away.
-As mentioned above, that's a great way to learn a lanugage, and it's also a great way to develop software.
+That's a great way to learn a lanugage, and it's also a great way to develop software.

 Try some more: